-Sunday December 1: Frick collection – Broadway Play
+Sunday December 1: Frick Collection – To Kill a Mockingbird

 For early risers, there is the chance to witness a gospel church service in the Harlem neighbourhood and tour some of the sights in northern Manhattan.
 Later in the morning, we visit the Frick Collection, one of the world’s finest house museums.
-In his lifetime Pennsylvania entrepreneur Henry Clay Frick assembled a collection of European Old Masters’ paintings, furniture and decorative arts of the very highest quality, today displayed in his former Fifth Avenue mansion.
-After lunch, we return to Broadway this afternoon for a matinee performance of a stage play, selected from the best of the 2019-20 season.
+In his lifetime, Pennsylvania entrepreneur Henry Clay Frick assembled a collection of European Old Masters’ paintings, furniture and decorative arts of the very highest quality, today displayed in his former Fifth Avenue mansion.
+After lunch, we return to Broadway this afternoon for a matinee performance of Harper Lee’s To Kill a Mockingbird, a new play staring American actor Jeff Daniels as Atticus Finch.
 For those feeling like an evening adventure, there will be an additional option to explore Brooklyn’s Dyker Heights, where New York’s most incredible Christmas light displays are to be found.
 (B)

 Today we spend the morning at The Cloisters, the Metropolitan Museum of Art’s medieval department, located on the northern tip of Manhattan.
 We then travel to the Museum’s main campus, where you can select from the 50 departments presenting outstanding art from pre-history to the 20th century and from all corners of the globe.
 This evening we enjoy the dining highlight of the tour – a degustation dinner at Eleven Madison Park, a Michelin three-star restaurant regularly ranked in the world’s top 10.
 (B, D)